mattias-persson/statamic-translation-manager/README.md

 | Table         |            |            |

 More field types will be added.
 Feel free to open an issue if you're missing a specific type.

+## Support me
+If this addon made your life a bit easier, consider buying me lunch once or twice a month [through Patreon](https://www.patreon.com/mattiaspersson).
+All support helps me spend more time on packages like this and also comes with a few benefits 🎁 Thanks!